TheDevConnor/Zura/README.md

 - **Dynamic Typing**: Variables in Azura Lang are dynamically typed, meaning their types are determined at runtime.
 - **Strong Type Inference**: Azura Lang employs strong type inference, automatically deducing the types of variables based on their assigned values.
 - **File Extension**: Azura Lang code files have the extension `.az`.
+- **Syntax Highlighting**: Here is the link for the syntax highlighting!
+[Azura Lang Syntax Highlighting](https://github.com/TheDevConnor/Azura-Syntax-Highlighting)

 ## Installation